hdumcke/QuadrupedRobot/UDPComms/README.md

 | `rover peek port` | print messages sent on port `port` |
 | `rover poke port rate` | send messages to `port` once every `rate` milliseconds.
 Type message in json format and press return |

-There are more commands used for starting and stoping services described in [this repo](https://github.com/stanfordroboticsclub/RPI-Setup/blob/master/README.md)
+https://github.com/stanfordroboticsclub/RPI-SetupThere are more commands used for starting and stoping services described in [this repo](https://github.com/stanfordroboticsclub/RPI-Setup/blob/master/README.md)

 ### To Install